© 2035 by The Clinic. Powered and secured by Wix

 -

-Personal care – support with washing, dressing and hygiene.
+Personal care, including support with washing, dressing and maintaining good hygiene.

 -